 The quarterly reports are broken down into financials and then activity under three broad headings – operational, administraton and the levy funding work programme, with projects by committee in the second document.

-Copies of the annual work programme for earlier years are available on the FGLT website.
+QUARTERLY REPORTS for 2022 and copies of the annual work programme & quarterly reports for earlier years are available on the FGLT website